BitEscrow/escrow-sdk/README.md

 Deposits must first be registered before they can be locked to a contract.
 The API allows us to perform each action separately, or both at once.

-In the example below, we will register and commit the utxo to the contract using the `fund` API.
+In the example below, we will register and commit a utxo to the contract using the `fund` API.

 ```ts
 // Unpack the address and agent_id from the account.